Confidently Held Misinformation

 Identifying and Correcting CHM

 Common mistakes are an important consideration when you draft questions in Amplifire because it is a learning tool, not an assessment tool.
-So the question's distractors (the incorrect answers) should target the common mistakes (CHM) you see in practice.
-Amplifire uses a sophisticated algorithm backed by cognitive science to identify and correct CHM.
+To maximize learning, you must ensure that each incorrect answer (distractor) is truly incorrect, while still highlighting a learner’s CHM by presenting answer options that learners think are true but aren’t.
+From there, Amplifire uses a sophisticated algorithm backed by cognitive science to identify and correct CHM.

 For example, in the question below, pulled from Amplifire's author training course, the correct answer is selected.
 The two distractors are questions trainers frequently receive.
 In fact, a third of learners selected them as the correct answer.